 Then taste it and season with a little more salt if you think it's necessary.
 This is so good served with chunky roasted vegetables or in a potato salad.

-The aioli will keep in the fridge for 1-2 weeks (any longer and it may start to split.)
+The mayonnaise will keep in the fridge for to 2-3 weeks.

 Have you made this?
 Tag me and let me know! @home_grown_happinessnz

-- 1/4 cup chickpea brine (homemade or canned) See notes in the post on ratios for homemade brine
+- ¼ cup chickpea brine (see notes in post on how to make this)

 - Combine the brine, mustard, vinegar, garlic and salt in a tall container fit for a stick blender (immersion blender).
 Use the blender to roughtly blitz the garlic up.

-- Slowly pour in the oil and blend at the same time, to create an emulsion.
+- Very slowly pour in the oil and blend at the same time, to create an emulsion.
 It will start of thin and then will thicken.
 Don't pour all the oil in at once or you could run the risk of it splitting.

-- Taste and add more salt or vinegar if necessary.
+- Taste and add more salt or acid if necessary.

-- Store in an airtight jar in the fridge for up to two weeks.
+- Store in an airtight jar in the fridge for up to three weeks.